 In our latest release of the 29th of July, 2018 we also released the first version of the 'Activity History' page (under Settings > Account Settings).
 The 'Activity History' allows you to track the activity on your entire Account.
 We have now refined it and have released the latest version of it on the 1st of September 2018.
 The 'Activity History' has been a wish from many of you.

-In this blog post we will first describe the 'Activity History' feature and then we will describe 4 common scenarios on how to work with the 'Activity History'.
-This scenarios are common situations where the 'Activity History' can help solve an issue.
+In this blog post, we will first describe the 'Activity History' feature and then we will describe 4 common scenarios on how to work with the 'Activity History'.
+These scenarios are common situations where the 'Activity History' can help solve an issue.

 Who has access